- Select a topic to scroll directly to it:

 - Discrepancies for each type of screening component

-Examine the types of discrepancies.
-You can modify your adjudication criteria so discrepancies that aren’t disqualifying don’t return hits (for example, employment start dates that are within 30 days of the date provided).
-A similar name or mistyped Social Security number or birth date could potentially return records that belong to a different person.
-A background screening provider that flags input errors in the candidate workflow can help reduce discrepancies.
+Evaluate the common types of discrepancies, then adjust your adjudication criteria so discrepancies that aren’t disqualifying don’t return hits (for example, employment start dates that are within 30 days of the date provided).
+A similar name or mistyped Social Security number or birth date could return the wrong records, but a background screening provider that flags input errors in the candidate workflow can minimize such inaccuracies.

-You may also be interested in the dispute rate.
-A high dispute rate for criminal records could delay how fast you can onboard a candidate – talk to your provider to better understand how records are verified and what processes are in place to reduce disputes.
+Also examine dispute rates as a high dispute rate for criminal records could delay onboarding candidates, frustrating clients seeking to hire quickly.
+If your dispute rates seem excessive, ask your provider how records are verified and what processes exist to reduce disputes.

 Start tracking metrics with a modern background check provider

-Tracking these six metrics and applying what you learn can help you streamline your background check process, improve time to placement, and enhance your staffing agency’s competitive edge.
+Monitoring these six metrics and using the insights you uncover can help you streamline your background screening process, accelerate time to placement, and give your staffing agency an edge in an increasingly competitive market.

 Make measuring metrics easy by working with a modern background check provider that offers robust reporting and analytics tools.
-Advanced analytics within your screening platform can help you identify reasons for slowdowns, find new opportunities to expand your talent pool, and optimize your background check process to enhance productivity and reduce costs.
+Access to advanced analytics within your screening platform can help you identify roadblocks that can cause candidate dropoff, discover new opportunities to widen your talent pool, and optimize your background check process to improve productivity and reduce costs.

 Choose Checkr’s advanced background check platform for fast, accurate, and compliant background checks, and you’ll be ready to fill your clients’ staffing needs quickly and confidently.